Call The Midwife 2020 start date, cast and spoilers from series 9 | TV | TellyMix

 Meanwhile Trixie, Lucille and Valerie enter a tights competition in the hopes of winning a year’s supply of hosiery.

-The new series of Call The Midwife series then begins in 2020 on BBC One on 5 January from 8PM.
+The new series of Call The Midwife series starts on BBC One on 5 January from 8PM.